November 20, 2024

 Maximalism

-Maximalism is commonly described as a reaction to minimalism.
 While minimalism feels disciplined and subdued, maximalism is spontaneous and vibrant.
-The design style uses saturated colors, dense fonts, and clashing patterns in inconsistent layouts that are purposely unbalanced.
+The graphic art style uses rich colors, dense fonts, and clashing patterns in inconsistent layouts that are purposely unbalanced.
 It layers text, images, and other elements in repetitive sequences that consume most, if not all, white space.

 Key characteristics: